QUESTIONS TO CONSIDER

 DEVELOPING YOUR TECHNOLOGY PROFILE

 A technology profile is a select combination of technology resources that a clinician uses to support EBP.
 By explicitly developing and updating your technology profile, you may reduce the likelihood of becoming overwhelmed by the number of resources available or of overlooking new technologies that would be helpful.
-We recommend that your profile consist of a balance of push and pull technologies and one ...
+We recommend that your profile consist of a balance of push and pull ...